 Following its launch in 2019, we are now starting to see the first wave of Umbraco 8 websites!
-CSI Media’s new Umbraco 8 website for KW Kitchens will go live in Feb 2020, with plenty more due to launch over the course of 2020.
+CSI Media’s first Umbraco 8 website - for KW Kitchens - will go live in Feb 2020, with plenty more due to launch over the course of 2020.

 Umbraco is already one of the world's most popular CMS platforms and is increasingly being chosen by big brands for their corporate website or enterprise platform, on account of its design flexibility, integration possibilities, and high-level performance.

-But what's new in Umbraco 8, and how will the new features help you as a Content Editor / Digital Marketer?
+But what's new in Umbraco 8, and how will the new features help you as a Digital Marketer?

 (For those of you whose website isn’t built on Umbraco, you can check out our blog article written earlier this year, “What is Umbraco?” for a wee glimpse into the popular CMS.)